ME-ICA/tedana/CONTRIBUTING.md

 There is significant cross-talk between these two spaces, and we look forward to hearing from you in either venue!
 As a reminder, we expect all contributions to `tedana` to adhere to our [code of conduct][link_coc].

-### Monthly developer calls

-We run monthly developer calls via Zoom.
-You can see the schedule via the `tedana` [google calendar](https://calendar.google.com/calendar/embed?src=pl6vb4t9fck3k6mdo2mok53iss%40group.calendar.google.com).
-An agenda will be circulated in the gitter channel in advance of the meeting.

-Everyone is welcome.
-We look forward to meeting you there :hibiscus:

 ## Contributing small documentation changes
 If you are new to GitHub and just have a small documentation change recommendation, please submit it to [our e-mail address](mailto:tedana.devs@gmail.com)